 - 5.1 The Human Resources team has assessed the equalities impacts on staff that are known at this stage and EIA templates have been completed for all proposals affecting staff.
-This process will continue through staff consultation processes to enable staff to raise specific and additional issues. - 5.2 Information which might identify individuals has been withheld from this document to protect confidentiality, but all information has been provided to managers and will be used to inform the implementation of agreed proposals. - 5.3 For groups of over 20 staff equalities data has been used to assist the identification of potential impacts.
+This process will continue through staff consultation processes to enable staff to raise specific and additional issues. - 5.2 Information which might identify individuals has been withheld from this document to protect confidentiality, but all information has been provided to managers and will be used to inform the implementation of agreed proposals.

+- 5.3 For groups of over 20 staff equalities data has been used to assist the identification of potential impacts.
 Where there are fewer than 20 staff affected data has not been produced to protect the confidential sensitive equalities information provided by staff.
-EIAs have been completed in these instances with regard to known information about the staff group and proposals made

-- 5.4 The EIA template highlights where officers identify a cumulative impact linked to the make-up of the workforce across the Council in terms of protected groups as compared to the make-up of groups affected.
-HR has considered all the EIAs both individually and cumulatively. - 5.5 The detailed impact of a number of proposals across the Council is unknown at this stage before consultation processes are complete and therefore the EIAs are based on an analysis of the make-up of the workforce affected, and potential impacts of changes.
-This is particularly relevant in the following areas: - Able and Willing where final decisions won't be taken until September 2015, - Adults Assessment where the service redesign in underway in relation to the Care Act and Better Care - Adults Provider Services where the review of bed based services may not have staffing impacts if full recovery of health costs is achieved, and the review of day services where detailed proposals have not been made at the time of writing. - 5.6 Potential impacts have been identified for individuals with the following protected characteristics, based on the fact that there is a higher representation in staff groups affected.
+EIAs have been completed in these instances with regard to known information about the staff group and proposals made. - 5.4 The EIA template highlights where officers identify a cumulative impact linked to the make-up of the workforce across the council in terms of protected groups as compared to the make-up of groups affected.
+HR has considered all the EIAs both individually and cumulatively. - 5.5 The EIAs are based on an analysis of the make-up of the workforce affected, and potential impacts of changes.
+More detailed equality assessment will be undertaken as part of the consultation processes. - Potential impacts have been identified for individuals with the following protected characteristics, based on the fact that there is a higher representation in staff groups affected.
 These are the impacts identified from known data at this stage.
-Specific decisions on how to implement budget decisions with impacts on staff will be made after further exploring the equality issues through staff consultation processes: - Disability - Age - Gender - Ethnicity - Sexual orientation - Gender reassignment - Religion or belief - 5.7 Impacts identified, by protected characteristic: - Overall the groups affected by budget proposals are broadly in line with the make-up of the Council's workforce in terms of age, with over 40% of those at risk between the ages of 40 and 54. - A slightly higher proportion of those at risk are females in lower grade ranges (61.63% compared to 56.1% of the total workforce in this category). - The proportion of BME and White Irish staff at risk is marginally lower than representation across the council from these groups, but is higher in relation to white other staff (7.74% compared to 5.9%).
+Specific decisions on how to implement budget decisions with impacts on staff will be made after further exploring the equality issues through staff consultation processes: - Disability - Age - Gender - Ethnicity - Sexual orientation - Religion or belief - 5.7 Impacts identified, by protected characteristic for staff groups affected across the council as a whole: - Overall the groups affected by budget proposals are broadly in line with the make-up of the council's workforce in terms of age, with over 48% of those at risk between the ages of 45 and 59. - There is a slightly higher proportion of staff between 50 and 59 at risk when compared to their representation in the workforce (28% of those affected compared to 22% representation in the workforce). - There is a higher proportion of males who are subject to formal consultation when compared to their profile in the workforce, although it is also clear that some of the areas where it is likely there will be greater job losses in Adult Services and Children's Services which are predominately female workforces. - The proportion of BME and White Irish staff at risk is marginally lower than representation across the council from these groups, but is higher in relation to White Other staff (7.37% of those affected compared to 5.83% representation in the workforce).
 Ensuring there are no language barriers in relation to our change processes will be particularly important in some areas.